A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Proofs of all results

-This establishes that all logical statements of the above form (where one set of agents infers with certainty, the outcome values of another set of agents) can also be derived from the augmented circuit of the LWFS and demonstrates the completeness of our framework.
+This establishes the claim that all the conventional predictions of any given EWFS can be derived as particular cases of setting-conditioned predictions in the single augmented circuit of the EWFS, showing the completeness of our formalism.

-\item \emph{Logical consistency: } The logical consistency of our augmented circuit framework immediately follows from the fact that we have shown it possible to reduce every LWFS to a standard quantum circuit (the augmented LWFS) that recovers all the predictions and logical inferences that can be made in the scenario (as shown in item 1 of the present theorem).
-The fact that we have a standard quantum circuit ensures that we always have well-defined, normalised probability distributions (as explicitly shown in \cref{appendix: prob_rule_general}).
-This ensures that assumption $\mathbf{S}$ is always satisfied in the augmented circuit.
-Having established logical consistency, we now go on to show that the remaining four assumptions $Q$, $U$, $C$ and $D$ are also satisfied in our framework.

-In \cref{appendix: prob_rule_general}, we have derived an expression for every prediction that can be made in the LWFS by applying the Born rule to the augmented circuit.
-This shows that the assumption $\mathbf{Q}$ is also satisfied in our framework, as we use the Born rule by construction.

-The assumption $\mathbf{U}$ is also satisfied by construction in the augmented circuit because the measurement of any agent $\A_i$ can be modelled as a purely unitary evolution by choosing their setting $x_i=0$, or their classical outcomes can be identified by assigning non-trivial projectors, through the setting choice $x_i=1$.
-Of course, the choice $x_i=0$ is only possible when we are not reasoning about the outcome of $\A_i$.
-In the case that we are reasoning about $\A_i$'s outcome $a_i$, then we must assign projectors that identify that outcome and compute the probability of that projector (as also required by the original FR assumption $Q$), and in this case we must necessarily make the setting choice $x_i=1$ (as $a_i$ takes the trivial value $\perp$ when $x_i=0$ and does not correspond to a measurement outcome).